TAUSBV/dqf-api/v3/README.md

 The following attribute requires a clear mapping between DQF values and the values available in the tool.
 * [GET /v3/segmentOrigin](http://dqf-api.ta-us.net/#!/Basic_attributes/get_0_1_2_3_4_5_6_7)

 **IMPORTANT:** Please take a moment to review the [segment origin mapping document](https://drive.google.com/open?id=1sEvwAthP07YWNritEaInmG6w1p-xnyRZmvvh8zjxBTc) provided by TAUS and report any inconsistencies with your tool.
+You will need to use these parameters when posting [translations](#fields).

 <a name="requestsHeader"/>
 ## Requests/Header